-- All CIS school submissions will be published in the INCITE anthology, and the top three writers for each grade category will receive first, second and third prizes.
-Prize-winning authors will have the opportunity to participate in a writer's workshop hosted during the morning of the CITE Conference.
+Please note that all work must be produced in the 2022-2023 academic year.
+All CIS Ontario school submissions will be published in the INCITE anthology, and the top three writers for each grade category will receive 1st, 2nd, and 3rd prizes; in addition, prize-winning student authors will have the opportunity to participate in a writer's workshop hosted during the CITE conference.
 Students may be asked to read their piece during lunch.

-- English departments are encouraged to include student artwork related to the theme.
-(Please pass this along to the visual art teachers in your schools.)
+English Departments are also encouraged to include student artwork submissions related to the theme.

-- Teachers are encouraged to edit submissions for mechanical and grammatical errors.
+- Teachers are asked to have the entries edited for mechanical and grammatical errors.

 - Submission titles should include school name, student name, and grade.